Guide to vision care benefits for First Nations and Inuit

 3.4.7 Exception: Repairs or replacement due to breakage, damage or loss

-All frames provided must be of a type that can be repaired and carry a replacement warranty against defective workmanship and materials for a minimum of 1 year from the date of issue.
+All frames provided must be of a type that can be repaired and carry a replacement warranty against defective workmanship and materials for a minimum of one (1) year from the date of issue.
+Providers must keep warranty information on all items purchased by the client in the client's record or file.
 Any costs covered under warranty are not eligible for reimbursement by the program.

-Coverage for replacement of eyewear in the event of breakage, damage or loss may also be considered with justification and supporting documentation of the incident that caused the need for replacement (such as an incident, insurance, medical or police report citing the incident).
+Coverage for replacement of eyewear in the event of breakage, damage or loss may be considered with justification and supporting documentation of the incident that caused the need for replacement (such as an insurance, police or medical report citing the incident).
 Replacements resulting from misuse or carelessness will not be considered for adults but may be considered on an exception basis for children.

 |Item||Criteria for approval|